Welcome to the Beijing Historic Maps Menu at China Report.com / www.Drben.net.

 A Satellite based Birds Eye View of Beijing City Center, with the (Old) Names and Locations of Former City Gates, the City Moat, the Grand Canal at Beijing, The 19Th Century European Legations Quarter and More.
 Clearly depicted Ancient Imperial City, City District Borders + City Landmarks.

-Original Ground Plan of The Imperial Capital City during the Ming- and Ching-Dynasties.
-Situation as untill 1949 AD with explanation, names and appropriate links to Reports and Further Information.
+Original Ground Plan of The Imperial Capital City during the Ming- and Qing-Dynasties.
+Situation as until 1949 AD with explanation, names and appropriate links to Reports and Further Information.

 Map of The Beijing Legations Quarter in 1900 AD - Boxer War